natashajoann/Portfolio/_drafts/the-web-developer-starter-cheatsheet.md

 >
 >
 > If you have code that just refuses to listen to your commands, take a look at the rest of your stylesheet and make sure you haven't repeated yourself.
 This is also where pre-determining your classes comes in handy\!
+>
+>
+> &nbsp;
+>
+>
+> \*there are ways of working around this but when you're starting off, understanding the hierarchy of your commands helps reduce clutter and redundancy.&nbsp;

 &nbsp;